0x17de/clangAST-calltree/README.md

 clangAST-calltree
 =================

-little test project maybe usable as a tutorial for parsing the an AST with clang
+little test project maybe usable as a tutorial for parsing an C++ AST with clang

 the project currently parses itself. example output: http://www.icetruck.de/0/pics/clang9.png